gvwilson/sensibleadventures/cloudherd/cloudherd.md

 show a page almost black with dense print.

-"I'm sorry, Scholar-Candidate, but that's a bit difficult to read in this light," Indy said calmly.
+"I'm sorry, Scholar-Candidate, but that's a bit difficult to read in this light," Indy replied calmly.
 "Perhaps we could---"

 "As the king's voice in this place," the *tralpa* continued loudly, "I require you also to answer to an additional charge of derelection of duty, inasmuch as